MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsAADPassword.md

 granted the Microsoft Graph `DeviceLocalCredential.Read.All` permission.

 The **DeviceIds** parameter accepts either device names or device IDs, but the underlying Microsoft Graph queries only supports querying by device ID.
-To support this the cmdlet will map a device name input to its corresponding device ID by issuing a separate Microsoft Graph query.
+To support this query, the cmdlet maps a device name input to its corresponding device ID by issuing a separate Microsoft Graph query.
 This extra query requires the `Device.Read.All` permission.
 If the target is a Microsoft Managed Desktop device, the `DeviceManagementManagedDevices.Read.All` permission may also be required.

 > [!TIP]
-> If there are multiple devices in the tenant with the same name, the cmdlet will fail.
-The
+> If there are multiple devices in the tenant with the same name, the cmdlet fails.
+The workaround
-> workaround is to input the device ID directly.
+> is to input the device ID directly.

 > [!IMPORTANT]
-> The `Get-LapsAADPassword` cmdlet is implemented as a wrapper around the Microsoft Graph
+> The `Get-LapsAADPassword` cmdlet is implemented as a wrapper around the Microsoft Graph PowerShell
-> PowerShell library which must be manually installed on the device before `Get-LapsAADPassword`
+> library, which must be manually installed on the device before `Get-LapsAADPassword` can work.
-> can work.
-Additional configuration steps are required in your Azure Active Directory tenant to
+> Additional configuration steps are required in your Azure Active Directory tenant to enable
-> enable authentication to Microsoft Graph and to grant the necessary Microsoft Graph permissions as
+> authentication to Microsoft Graph and to grant the necessary Microsoft Graph permissions.
+For more
-> described above.
-See the following topic for more information:
+> information, see
 > [Get started with Windows LAPS and Azure Active Directory](https://go.microsoft.com/fwlink/?linkid=2233704)

 The **Verbose** may be used to get additional information about the cmdlet's operation.